 There are several advantages using the greenfield stack:

-- Fewer decisions: Depending on your experience with the Java cosmos, the decisions to chose a stack might not be easy to take.
+- Fewer decisions: Depending on your experience with the Java cosmos, the decisions to choose a stack might not be easy to take.
 So if you don't have special requirements, follow a well-known path.

 - Proven: Many of our customers use this stack with great success.